 Generally, the market for government securities is highly liquid mainly on account of their risk-free status and significant market participation in the form of players like primary dealers, mutual funds and most importantly banks (for Statutory Liquidity Ratio requirements).
 Within the government securities segments, certain segments have slightly higher liquidity than others depending on the tenor, pricing and quantum of paper available.
-As against government securities, the market for corporate bonds and other securities is relatively shallow since most of the long-term investors in thesebonds/ Securities prefer to stay invested till maturity.
-Besides the shallow nature of thecounter, the liquidity in a bond/ debenture can also be impacted by changes in the credit quality of the borrower.
-Sharp credit cliffs (i.e downgrade by several notches) can also trigger a liquidity issue on a counter.
+As against government securities, the market for corporate bonds and other securities is relatively shallow since most of the long-term investors in these bonds/ Securities prefer to stay invested till maturity.
+Besides the shallow nature of the counter, the liquidity in a bond/ debenture can also be impacted by changes in the credit quality of the borrower.
+Sharp credit cliffs (i.e. downgrade by several notches) can also trigger a liquidity issue on a counter.

-Availability of adequate margin to mitigate the risk of volatility over a single timeperiod
+Availability of adequate margin to mitigate the risk of volatility over a single time period

 Generally, the lenders will prefer some "skin in the game" of the borrower, which will be stipulated by way of margin requirements.
-Typically, the margin will be at least equal to the volatility over a given time period based on past historical data.
+Typically, the margin will be linked to the volatility over a given time period, based on past historical data.
 The volatility in prices of government securities is a function of factors like liquidity, interest rate announcements, size of borrowing programme, economy wise macro factors etc. Since the list of securities eligible for drawing under such facilities, includes a mix of central government securities as well as other securities including private securities, the actual margin stipulation is higher keeping in mind the probability of higher credit losses under the private sector can portfolio.
-The availability of adequate margin is a critical factor to be considered in this aspect Similar to ratings on share pledge-basedfacilities, the ratings assigned to the structures based on pledge of debt securities willbe suffixed with the words (CE) indicating that the rating factors in support from the presence of high-quality liquid collateral available to the lender & the flexibility available to the lender to recover his dues at a short notice.
+The availability of adequate margin is a critical factor to be considered in this aspect Similar to ratings on share pledge-based facilities, the ratings assigned to the structures based on pledge of debt securities will be suffixed with the words 'CE' indicating that the rating factors in support from the presence of high-quality liquid collateral available to the lender & the flexibility available to the lender to recover his dues at a short notice.

-Besides the above mentioned four major categories, the ratings on following categories of instruments/ borrowings will also be suffixed with the words CE:
+In a nutshell, the ratings on following categories of borrowings (illustrative) will also be suffixed with the words 'CE':